Managing Utilities After Fire Damage

 Additional Steps for Safety

 Turning off the power and water supply is important when inspecting your home after fire damage, but there are additional steps that you can take.
 Turning off your gas supply can also prevent accidents when a home has suffered a fire.
 You can find your shut off valve for gas supply lines near the meter on your home.
-It is possible that the Fire Department might have already taken care shutting down your utilities in order to prevent accidents.
+It is possible that the Fire Department might have already taken care of shutting down your utilities in order to prevent accidents.
 If the Fire Department has turned off your utilities, ensure that your home is safe and structurally sound.
 Only after determining this step should you attempt to turn on your own utilities – gas, water, and electricity.
 Do not attempt to reconnect everything yourself.
 Make sure that your home is safe before undertaking steps to turn on the electricity, water, and gas.
 The simplest way to accomplish this is to contact a fire restoration company.

 It is wise to continually recheck your property for signs of flare-ups such as smoke, sparks, or unusual heat concentrations.
-You should check your entire building in addition the surrounding areas to ensure that your property is not harboring smoldering embers.
+You should check your entire building in addition to the surrounding areas to ensure that your property is not harboring smoldering embers.
 If you suspect something, wet down the area, and call a professional to ensure the area is safe.
 It is wise to lock and secure your property after a fire, even after utilities have been turned off, in order to prevent material loss due to looting or displacement.
 Keep in mind that alarms and security services might be disrupted if the electricity remains off.